Acacia Energy vs Green Mountain Energy

 Only One Skips the Credit Check

-Acacia Energy has prepaid—no credit check, no deposit.
+Acacia Energy skips the credit check entirely.
 Green Mountain Energy runs your credit and might want $200-400 upfront.

 Complaint Comparison